-The William E. Massey Sr. Lectures in the History of American Civilization
+The William E. Massey Sr. Lectures in American Studies

-The William E. Massey, Sr., Lectures in the History of American Civilization at Harvard University have been endowed by an anonymous donor to honor Mr. Massey, the Virginia businessman and philanthropist.
+The William E. Massey, Sr., Lectures in American Studies (formerly the William E. Massey, Sr., Lectures in the History of American Civilization) at Harvard University have been endowed by an anonymous donor to honor Mr. Massey, the Virginia businessman and philanthropist.
 Mr. Massey was born in Ansted, West Virginia, in 1909 and attended the University of Richmond.
 At the age of twenty he began to work for the A.T.
 Massey Coal Company, and before his retirement in 1977 he served as chief executive officer of the company and chairman of the board.
 Mr. Massey was president of the Massey Foundation, a private philanthropic organization that supports cultural and educational institutions.

 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.